KFL4040 – Feminist Theory

 Schedule, syllabus and examination date

-By the end of the course, the student will be able to
+Upon successful completion, the student will be able to

 - Discern how the various shades of feminism are embedded in discipline-specific gender-critical scholarship